Root-101/api-gateway/README.md

 | gateway-password     | Password of the admin user                 | admin123**            | Env Variable: `ADMIN_PASSWORD`                                                                    |

-Note that these values are set to the default values of each environment variable, in case one of these environment variables changes, its value must be modified in Postman.
+Note that these values are set to the default values of each environment variable, in case one of these environment variables changes, its value must be modified in Postman environment.

 ##### Redirection Examples: